-Born in Kiryu, Japan in 1977, Yoshihiko Murata obtained his B.F.A. in Kanazawa College of Art in 2001 and completed his training in Kanazawa Utatsuyama Craft Workshop in 2005.
+Born in Kiryu, Japan, in 1977, Yoshihiko Murata obtained his Bachelor of Fine Arts in Kanazawa College of Art in 2001 and completed his training in Kanazawa Utatsuyama Craft Workshop in 2005.

-He applies more than 20 coats of lacquer, each coat of which is polished, requiring several months to complete a single piece.
-It was his satisfactory mastery of lacquering that led him to develop his recent lyrical Silhouette Series whose lines twist and turn, swell and fade, like the sounds from a musical instrument.
+He applies more than 20 coats of lacquer on each lacquerware, and each polished coat required time to dry, which makes each piece several months to complete.
+His good mastery of lacquering led him to develop his recent lyrical Silhouette Series, the pieces creates lines that twist and turn, swell and fade, like the sounds from a musical instrument.

-Murata has exhibited extensively both in his native Japan and oversea countries such as Italy, Germany and US.
-Minneapolis Institute of Art in Minnesota,US acquired his work.
+Murata has exhibited extensively both in his native Japan and overseas countries such as Italy, Germany, and United States of America.
+The Minneapolis Institute of Art in Minnesota has acquired his work.